-- (1) A performer's rights are infringed by a person who, without the performer's consent - (a) imports into Jersey otherwise than for the person's private and domestic use; or - (b) in the course of a business possesses, sells or lets for hire, offers or exposes for sale or hire, or distributes,

-- (2) Where in an action for infringement of a performer's rights brought by virtue of this Article a defendant shows that the illicit recording was innocently acquired by him or her or a predecessor in title of his or hers, the only remedy available against him or her in respect of the infringement is damages not exceeding a reasonable payment in respect of the act complained of. - (3) In paragraph (2) "innocently acquired" means that the person acquiring the recording did not know and had no reason to believe that it was an illicit recording.
+- (1) A performer's rights are infringed by a person who, without the performer's consent - (a) imports into Jersey otherwise than for the person's private and domestic use; or - (b) in the course of a business possesses, sells or lets for hire, offers or exposes for sale or hire, or distributes, - a recording of a qualifying performance which is, and which that person knows or has reason to believe is, an illicit recording. - (2) Where in an action for infringement of a performer's rights brought by virtue of this Article a defendant shows that the illicit recording was innocently acquired by him or her or a predecessor in title of his or hers, the only remedy available against him or her in respect of the infringement is damages not exceeding a reasonable payment in respect of the act complained of. - (3) In paragraph (2) "innocently acquired" means that the person acquiring the recording did not know and had no reason to believe that it was an illicit recording.